Learn what is PCI compliance and how to be compliant.

 - Regularly test your security systems and processes.

-- Draft a company policy on the topic of information security that all employees observe.
+- Draft a company policy on the topic of information security that all employees observe and follow.

-When you process payment card data in accordance with PCI, you benefit above all from
+When you process payment card data in accordance with PCI, you have the following advantages:

-- Increased data security and protection of your customers
+- Increased data security and protection of your customers’ information

 - Increased customer confidence and thus an increase in credit card use and turnover